- 1The Location

 Madame Nixon (another former resident), also appears from time to time in the castle, wandering around in a silk dress.
 There is a room in the castle, located within the turret, that is locally known as "The Ghost Room" and isn't rented out to guests.

 Numerous other ghost stories have circulated relating to the castle.
 One former owner claims to have once set up an elaborate dinner party in an area known as "The Dungeon Room" only to return and find the table in complete disarray.
 Others have said that, due to all the battles that have taken place on or near the grounds, that the ghosts of dead soldiers still appear to visitors on the property.
 A variety of supposed "mediums" have detected restless spirits in various points in the castle as well, with one notably claiming that the hotel had more ghosts occupying its rooms than guests.

 But Is It True?

 The place certainly sees creepy.
 Here's a shot of the "Ghost Room":

-As well, former owner Olga Henry - herself a skeptic when it comes to hauntings - has some pretty creepy anecdotes about guests who received considerable scares.
-One in particular concerns a guest, staying alone, who felt the presence and even heard the noises of children in his room.
+Furthermore, former owner Olga Henry - herself a skeptic when it comes to hauntings - has some pretty creepy anecdotes about guests who received considerable scares.
+One in particular concerns a guest staying alone, who felt the presence and even heard the noises of children in his room.

 But alas, it seems that the "Ghost Room" may in fact just be a gimmick.
 Several bloggers and writers have stayed in the room and none have actually observed anything supernatural.
 (Some have also noted that the Ghost Room is surprisingly modern, wired for electricity and not even locked away from the rest of the hotel, just the sort of precautions you'd take if there were actually ghosts around.)